-which averages $F(x_1 + x_2, \bar{u})$ over $x_2$, where $x = x_1 + x_2$ is the decomposition induced by $P$.
-To understand the relationship between the covariance matrices and the approximation accuracy of \cref{eqn:conditional_expectation_approximator}, Zahm et al. \cite{Zahm2020gradient} provides \cref{thm:projection_error_for_Gaussian}, which holds when $x$ has Gaussian distribution and we ignore the input for simplicity. \begin{theorem}[Proposition~2.5 in Zahm et al. \cite{Zahm2020gradient}] Let $x$ have multivariate Gaussian distribution $\mu$ on $\R^n$ with a positive-definite covariance matrix.
-Let $F \in L^2(\R^n, \mu; \R^m)$ have continuous partial derivatives and let $P:\R^n \to \R^n$ be a rank-$r$ linear projection.
+is positive semi-definite almost surely.
+This holds with $C = 1$ when $(x, \bar{u})$ are jointly Gaussian.
+Let $F \in L^2(\R^n\times\R^q, \mu; \R^m)$ have continuous partial derivatives and let $P:\R^n \to \R^n$ be a rank-$r$ linear projection.
 Then the mean square approximation error of \cref{eqn:conditional_expectation_approximator} is bounded by